Dich0tomy/cpp-tools.nvim/docs/spec/0.1/functional.md

 # Not sure if I'll ever implement these

+## Stash (For things that are not categorized or well though of yet)
+ - [ ] Find a way to reliably have access to the language server's features outside of C++ files.
+ - [ ] The problem with just attaching a client to any buffers will try to do things with the buffer - parse it, show diagnostics, etc.
+ - [ ] Some way to still provide go to definition even for semantic errors?
+ - [ ] Some way to easily check the versions of dependencies and general project info
+ - [ ] Better insert adding.
+If a symbol has been used manually and has a valid insert we insert a header lmao.

 - Linting:
   - [ ] Better integration with iwyu and such

+- Intelligence:
+	- [ ] Better lsp symbols with filtering and whatnot

 - Productivity:
   - [ ] Automatically define templates based on the contents